colinwilson/lotusdocs.dev/content/docs/guides/features/feedback-widget.md

 This determines which of your configured web analytics services to send your collected feedback to:

 {{% alert context="warning" %}}
-If this parameter is not set, and the feedback widget is enabled, feedback will be sent to all web analytics configured in `hugo.toml`
+If this parameter is not set, feedback will be sent to all web analytics configured in `hugo.toml`
 {{% /alert %}}

-- **`eventDest`** - Which web analytics services to send visitor feedback to e.g. `["plausible", "google"]` (**default**)
+- **`eventDest`** - A list of web analytics services to send visitor feedback to e.g. `["plausible", "google"]` (**default**)

 ### Event Name

-This option sets the name of the event that's sent to the web analytics service:
+Set the name of the feedback event that's sent to the web analytics service:

 - **`emoticonEventName`** - The name of the event for the emoticon feedback template e.g. `Feedback` (**default**)